Semantic Hierarchy Preserving Deep Hashing for Large-scale Image Retrieval: Abstract

 \section{Abstract}

-Convolutional neural networks have been widely used in content-based image retrieval.
-To better deal with large-scale data, the deep hashing model is proposed as an effective method, which maps an image to a binary code that can be used for hashing search.
-However, most existing deep hashing models only utilize fine-level semantic labels or convert them to similar/dissimilar labels for training.
-The natural semantic hierarchy structures are ignored in the training stage of the deep hashing model.
-In this paper, we present an effective algorithm to train a deep hashing model that can preserve a semantic hierarchy structure for large-scale image retrieval.
-Experiments on two datasets show that our method improves the fine-level retrieval performance.
-Meanwhile, our model achieves state-of-the-art results in terms of hierarchical retrieval.
+\textit{ Deep hashing models have been proposed as an efficient method for large-scale similarity search.
+However, most existing deep hashing methods only utilize fine-level labels for training while ignoring the natural semantic hierarchy structure.
+This paper presents an effective method that preserves the classwise similarity of full-level semantic hierarchy for large-scale image retrieval.
+Experiments on two benchmark datasets show that our method helps improve the fine-level retrieval performance.
+Moreover, with the help of the semantic hierarchy, it can produce significantly better binary codes for hierarchical retrieval, which indicates its potential of providing more user-desired retrieval results.
+The codes are available at \url{https://github.com/mzhang367/hpdh.git}. }